Merritt K

-merritt k, formerly Merritt Kopas, is a Canadian video game designer and developer, as well as an author and a zine creator.
+merritt k, formerly Merritt Kopas, is a Canadian writer, editor, and video game designer.

-k is best known for her games LIM, HUGPUNX, and Consensual Torture Simulator.
+k is known for her games LIM, HUGPUNX, and Consensual Torture Simulator.
 She said that the theme of her games is "the capacity of digital games to convey care relationships; either to provide a sense of care to the player or to invest her in the project of caring for another."
-She is also the author of Internet fiction and zines such as Dear Pauline and These Were Free on my Blog.
+Much of her early work is no longer available, k said those works "felt personal in a way that I was uncomfortable with", and that post-Gamergate, "being personal online was a much more dangerous proposition...for a lot of people."

-k is the editor of the Twine game print anthology Videogames for Humans and co-author of the poetry collection Total Mood Killer and the comics-poetry hybrid text Internet Murder Revenge Fantasy.
+k is the author of Internet fiction and zines such as Dear Pauline and These Were Free on my Blog. k is the editor of the Twine game print anthology Videogames for Humans and co-author of the poetry collection Total Mood Killer and the comics-poetry hybrid text Internet Murder Revenge Fantasy.
+In 2024, she published LAN Party, a photo book revisiting the early 2000s heyday of the LAN party.
+From 2019 to 2023, she was an editor at Fanbyte.